How To Buy a Home

 • Adjustable rates, which means the interest rate may fluctuate annually based on market conditions.

 • Specific requirements, such as USDA loans in rural areas of the country, or VA loans for veterans or active-duty service members and their families.
+First-time homebuyers may also consider FHA loans, which feature lower down payment requirements and different rules regarding private mortgage insurance.

 Once you and your lender determine the best mortgage for your situation, you can finalize the loan.
-Soon, you’ll receive the keys to your new home.

 Step 5: Get homeowners insurance

-Check out The First-Time Homebuyer’s Handbook; it takes you through every step of the process, from pre-qualification to move-in.
+It reviews every step of the process, from pre-qualification to move-in.

 ‹ Return to the Blog